twhite96/tiffs-digital-garden/posts/1 - Web Dev/Advanced JavaScript.md

 ## Currying and function composition in programming/JavaScript
 [Curry and Function Composition.
 Note: This is part of the “Composing… | by Eric Elliott | JavaScript Scene | Medium](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983)

-When I was helping my cousin's son with his algebra homework, one of the questions was about creating a [[Mathematical Composite Functions#^a75ee8|composite function in math]].
+When I was helping my cousin's son with his algebra homework, one of the questions was about creating a [[Mathematical Composite Functions|composite function in math]].
 When I looked it up it reminded me so much of *currying*.

 I asked on Twitter if I was the only one who saw the connection and I wasn't: